 When your nonprofit starts attracting volunteers, it can be an exciting time of growth and community for everyone involved.
-However, when volunteers start streaming in, it can be overwhelming to onboard, train and even manage all of them.
-It's a great problem to have, but your organization will need to create systems and standards to support your volunteers.
+However, when volunteers start streaming in, it can be overwhelming to onboard, train, and even manage all of them.
+It's a significant problem to have, but your organization can create systems and standards to support your volunteers.

-That's where a volunteer handbook may come in handy.
-Much a like a business offers employee handbooks and training materials; a volunteer handbook serves to inform, educate and support volunteers.
+That's where a volunteer handbook comes essential.
+Much like employee handbooks and training materials in businesses, a volunteer handbook serves to inform, educate, and support volunteers.

 What Is a Volunteer Handbook?

 Thankfully, volunteer handbooks can help reduce some of the time and money involved in volunteer recruitment and onboarding.
-Also, they don't have to be expensive or elaborate.
-A simple online PDF can standardize the volunteer experience and doesn't require much time, money or print materials.
+Also, volunteer handbooks don't have to be expensive or elaborate.
+A simple online PDF can standardize the volunteer experience and doesn't require much time, money, or print materials.

-Best of all, a volunteer handbook provides a consistent resource that staff, volunteers and even donors can reference.
-This gives them a clear picture of what your organization does and how volunteers help.
-Rather than worrying about different training experiences or "word of mouth" directions, volunteers and staff have a handbook that helps them succeed.
+Best of all, a volunteer handbook provides a consistent resource that staff, volunteers, and even donors can reference.
+Doing so gives everyone a clear picture of what your organization does and how volunteers help.
+Rather than worrying about inconsistent training experiences or "word of mouth" directions, volunteers and staff have a handbook that helps them succeed.

 When you include communication methods and contact information, you also decrease the amount of "baton-passing" it can take to answer a volunteer's question or organize schedules.
 A volunteer handbook empowers people to do their best work via direct access to the people they work with.

-However, many nonprofits, both small and large, use handbooks that include their:
+However, many nonprofits, both small and large, use handbooks that include items such as:

-● Roles and responsibilities of volunteers: This may include positions and tasks to fill.
+- Roles and Responsibilities of Volunteers.
+This section may include positions and tasks to fill.
 You can also highlight the impact volunteers have and information on diversity and representation.

-● Volunteer policies: Outline qualifications for volunteer positions, i.e., if they need a background check, tests or certifications.
-Include any application forms or submissions.
+- Volunteer Policies.
+Outline qualifications for volunteer positions.
+For instance, if they need a background check, tests, or certifications.
+Include application forms.
 Explain absence and termination policies

-● Conduct and behavior: Explain the dress code, professional behavior expectations and where volunteers can report concerns.
-Some organizations may include their code of ethics, especially if a volunteer's work is sensitive in nature, such as caring for children or the disabled or elderly.
+- Conduct and Behavior.
+Explain the dress code, professional behavior expectations, and where volunteers can report concerns.
+Some organizations may include their code of ethics, especially if a volunteer's work is sensitive, such as caring for children, the disabled, or the elderly.

 The list above is just a starting point for your nonprofit; in no way is it the only format you can choose.
 Nonprofits can make a full handbook version, or they can take more of a volunteer "orientation" approach.

 An orientation handbook may focus only on the roles and tasks volunteers will be performing for your organization.
-This could be customized to each position or could serve as a general orientation handbook that all volunteers are given.
-An orientation handbook is especially useful for volunteer roles associated with some risk of injury or liability, as with construction or heavy lifting.
+These descriptions could be customized to each position or could serve as a general orientation handbook that all volunteers receive.
+Orientation can also include videos volunteers can access remotely, or a group or individual meeting.